containerize-com/Products/en/message-queue-software/resque/_index.md

 description: Resque open source scheduler backed by Redis.
 It creates background jobs, places them on multiple queues and then process later on open source queueing system
 singlepageh1title: Redis-backed queuing system for background processing.
 singlepageh2title: Resque is an open source queueing system backed by Redis.
 It creates background jobs, places them on multiple queues and then schedule jobs to process later.
-Shortdescriptionlistingpage: Resque is an ruby based open source scheduler.
+Shortdescriptionlistingpage: Resque is ruby based open source scheduler.
 Resque distributed job scheduler is used for creating background jobs using Redis, placing them on multiple queues and then schedule them later.
 linktitle: Resque
 Imagetext: Free Message Queue Software
 draft: false